The Tax Consequences of Selling Your Insurance Agency

 Q: What are the tax implications of seller financing?

-A: Seller carryback enables installment sale treatment under Section 453 — you recognize capital gains proportionally to the principal you receive each year instead of all at once.
+A: Seller carryback enables installment sale treatment under Section 453.
+You recognize capital gains proportionally to the principal you receive each year instead of all at once.
 This often keeps you in lower brackets and reduces the present value of total tax paid.
 See the seller carryback financing guide for the structure.